If you'd like to support us, check out our awesome products:

 Entire anterior region

 Question 10 Explanation:

 Prostatic cancer typically arises from the posterior lobe and on the periphery.
 This is why it is often asymptomatic as it does not compress the urethra producing no urinary symptoms at an early stage.
 The prostate is located anterior to the rectum.
 Thus, on digital rectal exam (DRE), a mass can be felt as the posterior and peripheral region is affected.

 What is priapism?

 Cyst due to a dilated testicular duct

 Priapism is a prolonged and painful erection of the penis.
-Sickle cell disease, trauma and medications for erectile dysfunction e.g. sildenafil are all potential causes of this condition.
-It requires prompt treatment to prevent ischemia.
+Sickle cell disease, trauma and medications for erectile dysfunction (e.g. sildenafil) are all potential causes of this condition.
+It requires prompt treatment to prevent ischaemia.
 Treatment options include phenylephrine injection, surgical decompression and corporal aspiration.

 What is the grading system for prostatic cancer?

 The Gleason grading system is used to categorise prostate adenocarcinoma and focusses on architecture of the tumour.

 What is the causative agent of condyloma acuminatum?